dwp/design-system/README.md

 Feature sites are deployed to a Test VPC, and the Live site is deployed to a Live VPC.

 The site infrastructure is deployed using AWS CloudFormation, which allow each feature site and the live site to be managed as single units that can be easily built or destroyed.
-Where supported tagging is used to identify the Design System resources, with a tag of `Project : Content-Design`.
+Where supported, tagging is used to identify the Design System resources, with a tag of `Project : Content-Design`.